-For some time now I saw in the Amazon statistics of my English book that, after the US and the UK, Germany is the largest buyer of my book.
-I also regularly received messages from German readers, asking whether the book would also be published in German.
-They would like to have their family read it for example, but they are not very good at English…
+For some time now I saw in the Amazon statistics of my English book that, after the US and the UK, Germany is the biggest buyer of my book.
+I also received regular messages from German readers, asking if the book would also be published in German.
+They would like to let their families read it, for example, but then again, they are not very good at English….

-I decided to ask around in my network and soon found a professional translator.
-Together with Lucie I made the promo video in Korea: I read the text that my translator had written, in my best German.
+I decided to ask around in my network, and soon found a professional translator.
+Together with Lucie, I made the promo video in Korea: I recited the text my translator had written, in my best German.
 For the occasion I had rented a “self studio”, a Korean concept where you can rent photo/film sets with all the trimmings for an hourly rate.
-I put the video together and then… Then Japan opened up.
+I put the video together and then….
+Then Japan opened up.

 Let's get it started

-Yes, I have a talent for timing Kickstarters – last time the corona typhus broke out.
-Good, so suddenly I had to move, and I was so stressed out that I couldn’t really work anymore.
-So I thought, I’ll do it when I get to Japan.
-But because I want to publish the book somewhere around Autism Week, or at least Autism Month April, I put the campaign online as soon as I landed in Japan.
-With such mediocre pocket internet, I was throttled to 1995 speed for two days after uploading the video.
+Yes, I have a talent for Kickstarter timing – last time the corona typhus broke out.
+Okay, so all of a sudden I had to move, and I was so stressed/excited that working wasn’t really an option anymore.
+So I thought, that will come later in Japan.
+But because I want to release the book somewhere around autism week, or at least autism month of April, I put the campaign online as soon as I landed in Japan.
+With such mediocre pocket internet, that after uploading the video, I was squeezed down to 1995-speed for two days.

-Of course I still had a lot to arrange in Japan, and that took me much more time than I had imagined.
-I don’t know why I thought it was easy, maybe because I lived in convenient Sakura House apartments before, and now I sat in a bare house with no wifi, furniture or, uh, oh yeah, freedom.
+Of course, I had a lot to take care of in Japan, and that took a lot more time than I had imagined.
+I don’t know why I thought it was easy, maybe because I ended up in a comfy Sakura House room before, and now in a bare house with no wifi, furniture or um, oh yeah, freedom.
 But that’s fodder for another blog.
 Back to the Kickstarter.
-See the video we made below.
+See below for the video we made.

-Honestly, it’s not going fast enough.
+Honestly: it’s not going well enough yet.
 And that’s because of me.
-I still have a list of German-speaking autism Instagrammers that I want to email with the preview of the first chapter (which I also only received yesterday, my fault), the proposal to give them a book as a gift and a kind request to share the campaign.
-I could also write to relevant press, but I still have to dive into that too.
-Anyway, now I have optical fiber internet, a table and an office chair, so if the earth can stop shaking for a while then hopefully I can finally get down to work next week.
+I still have a list of German-speaking autism-Instagrammers that I want to email with the preview of the first chapter (which I also only got yesterday, my fault), the proposal to give them a book as a gift and the question if they want to pay attention to the campaign.
+I could also write to the relevant press, but I still have to dig into that too.
+Anyway, in the meantime I have optical fiber internet, a table and an office chair, so if the earth can stop shaking for a while I can hopefully finally start working hard this coming week.

-Do you want to support the Kickstarter?
-That can be done in different ways.
-First of all (and preferably) of course via the Kickstarter page.
-You can choose the book, the signed book or the book with your name in the acknowledgements.
-You can also order a T-shirt or tote bag with your order.
+Would you like to support the Kickstarter?
+There are several ways to do so.
+First of all (and preferably) of course through the Kickstarter page.
+You can choose the book, the autographed book or the book with your name in the thank you section.
+With your order you can also order a T-shirt or totebag.

-Friends, family, anyone who has benefited from my Dutch or English book… Please support this project.
-Even if your knowledge of German does not progress beyond Scheiße.
-With this project we ensure that more people hear about autism from people who are autistic themselves, and hopefully we will also eliminate the prejudices in the German-speaking world.
+Friends, family, anyone who has had something to do with my Dutch or English book….
+Please, support this project.
+Even if your knowledge of German does not go beyond Scheiße.
+With this project, we will make sure that more people hear about autism from people who are autistic themselves, and hopefully help to eliminate prejudices from the German-speaking world as well.